-- " Financial Constraints.
-Payback requirements are 3.6 years on average and considerably higher for many segments such as small businesses and renteroccupied spaces.81 This can be a challenge for two reasons.
-First, it can limit deeper retrofits that would pay back beyond that threshold.
-Second, commercial building tenants that move frequently are not incentivized to pay for efficiency upgrades where they may not reap the rewards during ownership.
-Some entities are constrained by barriers separating capital development and operating funds, and can be limited by lowest-bid regulations.
-Efficiency projects save on operating funds but often require capital fund expenditures.
-Accessing capital funds often requires approval from fiscal managers, who are tasked with balancing many competing priorities across business lines. - " Split Incentive Issue.
+" Financial Constraints.
+Payback

+- " Split Incentive Issue.
 It is a challenge to encourage energy efficiency upgrades in facilities where the tenant pays for electricity but does not own the equipment.
 This arrangement is very common in the commercial sector, and can make it challenging to get buy-in and financial backing for efficiency upgrades.
 Potential savings are fragmented across a high diversity in business type and large geographical area. - " Contractor Limitations.
 There are a limited number of contractors with technical knowledge of integrated and comprehensive demand-side management and a need for contractors that have the business, sales, and project management includes Cities of El Cerrito, Lafayette, Richmond, San Pablo, and Walnut Creek includes City of Benicia

 Figure 34.
-Commercial Building Vintage by Service Area
+Commercial Building Vintage by Service Territory